Table of Contents

-The most common cause is a disruption in the resorption of the vitamin.
-In case the disrupted resorption is caused by a type-A-gastritis with a resulting intrinsic factor-deficiency, the disease is called pernicious anemia.
+The most common etiological factor involves defective absorption of the vitamin.
+In case the abnormal absorption is caused by type A gastritis resulting from intrinsic factor deficiency, the disease is known as pernicious anemia.

-A disrupted resorption in the area of the ileum after resection, Crohn’s disease or exocrine pancreatic insufficiency can cause a megaloblastic vitamin B 12-deficiency-anemia, but they aren’t classified as pernicious anemia.
+Defective absorption in the area of ileum after resection, Crohn’s disease or exocrine pancreatic insufficiency can trigger megaloblastic anemia associated with vitamin B12 deficiency; however, it is not classified as pernicious anemia.

-The evidence of autoimmunity alone justifies the finding of a pernicious anemia.
+Evidence of autoimmunity alone establishes a diagnosis of pernicious anemia.

 |→ Gastric acid||Cannot activate pepsinogen|